McBenny/base/app/assets/includes/README.md

 ```

 ###Twitter
-To implement one of these services, allways insert the `socials__twitter--mandatory-tools.php` into the top body of your page or it will never work.
+To implement one of these services, always insert the `socials__twitter--mandatory-tools.php` into the top body of your page or it will never work.
 Most of the parameters are not mandatory.
 Only one *mandatory-tools* insertion is required per page no matter how much services you insert afterwards.
 Each service can have its own parameters even in the same page.

 The Twitter services available: